MicrosoftDocs/windows-dev-docs/windows-apps-src/data-access/sqlite-databases.md

 First off, you can use .NET Standard 2.0 libraries instead of regular class libraries.
 That means that you can share your data access code with any other .NET-based app such as a WPF, Windows Forms, Android, iOS, or ASP.NET app.

-Secondly, your app does not have package SQLite libraries.
+Secondly, your app does not have to package SQLite libraries.
 Instead, your app can use the version of SQLite that comes installed with Windows.
 This helps you in a few ways.

 :heavy_check_mark: Reduces the size of your application because you don't have to download the SQLite binary, and then package it as part of your application.